Define Torts and its essential elements Law of Torts in India

 The ‘law of torts’ owes its origin to the common law of England.
 So it’s very well developed in the UK, U.S.A, and other advanced countries.

 Tort law was perceived as an important component of common law.
-It was deemed relevant in this case in India, but proper care was taken to make sure that it was applied in accordance with the Indian context, customs, & traditions.
+It was deemed relevant in this case in India, but proper care was taken to make sure that it was applied to the Indian context, customs, & traditions.

 In the particular instance of Vaghela v.
 Mussedin, it was declared that the meaning of the values of justice, fairness, and moral conscience should be construed as per British common law rules, but in light of the Indian scenarios and traditions.

 Later, in the case of Naval Kishore V/s Rameshwar A.I.R.
-1995, it was mentioned that the tort laws of England must be applied in accordance with the Indian scenario, that is, in accordance with Indian customs & traditions.
+1995, it was mentioned that the tort laws of England must be applied by the Indian scenario, that is, by Indian customs & traditions.

 Given the foregoing, English law is responsible for the stability of tort law in India.
 This law has been in effect in Indian courts since 1726, but it is still in its initial phases of development.
 The foremost reason for this: